Billzabob/ForDeckmacia/README.md

 # For Deckmacia!

-A no-dependency Scala implementation of Legends of Runeterra deck codes
+A zero-dependency Scala implementation of Legends of Runeterra deck codes

 ```
 // available for 2.12, 2.13